IPA.CONF(5) IPA.CONF(5)

 Sometime it is necessary to find out why something goes wrong.
 There

-are some parameters, which should be used for debugging ipa(8):
+are some parameters which can be used for debugging:

-debug_ac_null - report about usage of null accounting system (alone,
+debug_ac_null - report when null accounting system is used (alone, 1);

-debug_db_null - report about usage of null database (alone, 1);
+debug_db_null - report when null database is used (alone, 1);

 debug_time - debug various time related events (alone, 2);